cosmos/ibc/spec/ics-002-client-semantics/README.md

 ### Properties & Invariants

-- Client identifiers are immutable & first-come-first-serve: once a client identifier has been allocated, all future headers & trusted states stored under that identifier will have satisfied the client's validity predicate.
+- Client identifiers are immutable & first-come-first-serve.
+Clients cannot be deleted (allowing deletion would potentially allow future replay of past packets if identifiers were re-used).

 ## Backwards Compatibility